 How To Make Homemade Domino's Pan Pizza

-- Put the dry milk, sugar, yeast and warm water in a large bowl and stir together.
-If you have a stand mixer, use that bowl.
+- Put dry milk, sugar, yeast and warm water in a large bowl.
+Stir.
+If a stand mixer is available, you may use its bowl.

 - Let sit for about 2 minutes.